bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 BigCommerce offers a suite of APIs that let you manage store data, sign customers in, make client-side queries for product information, and write apps that integrate third-party services into store operations.

-This article provides an overview of the authentication schemes that our APIs use organized by the header or other mechanism they use to authenticate with our servers.
+This article provides an overview of the authentication schemes that our APIs use, organized by the header or other mechanism they use to authenticate with our servers.

-Regardless of authentication scheme, BigCommerce **API accounts** play a role in every authenticated request to our servers.
+Regardless of the subject API's authentication scheme, BigCommerce **API accounts** play a role in every authenticated request to our servers.

 Our API accounts come in a few different flavors to meet the needs of different use cases.
-For example, app API accounts work well in multi-store contexts, whereas store API accounts are a good choice for front-end applications. **Some endpoints only work with one kind of API account.** For a thorough explanation of the differences, check out the section on [choosing the right kind of API account](/api-docs/getting-started/authentication/rest-api-authentication#choosing-the-right-kind-of-api-account) in our API accounts article.
+For example, app API accounts work well in multi-store contexts, whereas store API accounts are a good choice for frontend applications. **Some endpoints only work with one kind of API account.** For a thorough explanation of the differences, check out the section on [choosing the right kind of API account](/api-docs/getting-started/authentication/rest-api-authentication#choosing-the-right-kind-of-api-account) in our API accounts article.

 ## Stable tokens

 Most of our APIs use credentials that do not expire based on a time frame.
-Depending on the type of API account the credentials belong to, they may expire based on user or developer actions.
+Depending on the type of API account the credentials belong to, they might expire based on user or developer actions.
 <!-- For more on events that expire tokens, see ??forthcoming apps article??. -->

-The following sections describe the two authentication schemes we currently have that use stable tokens.
-They include example requests and indicate the endpoints to which the schemes apply.
+The following sections describe the two authentication schemes we use that rely on stable tokens.
+They include example requests and list or describe the endpoints to which the schemes apply.

 ### Access tokens

 <!-- theme: info -->
 > Legacy API accounts used HTTP basic authentication.
 They are no longer available to new stores.
-[Learn more about migrating](/api-docs/getting-started/authentication/rest-api-authentication#migrating-from-legacy-to-oauth).
+For more information, see [API Accounts: Migrating from legacy to OAuth](/api-docs/getting-started/authentication/rest-api-authentication#migrating-from-legacy-to-oauth).

 Most of our REST endpoints use the `X-Auth-Token` header to authenticate to BigCommerce servers.
 For more about the APIs that do **NOT** use the `X-Auth-Token` header, consult this article's sections on [dynamic tokens](#dynamic-tokens) and [same-origin CORS authentication](#same-origin-cors-authentication).